TerisaManuel/Tech-Background/04-presentations/README.md

 # 🤖 AI Case Study — Charity Automation Project

-This is my most complex work.
-A real problem, a real client, a real solution built using AI and automation tools.
+This section documents my AI case study, a group project where we were given a real-world scenario and had to design an AI-powered solution from scratch
 ---

 ## 🧠 The Brainstorm & Thinking Process